Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

 A positive-definite, continuous, complex-valued function on $G$ which takes the value one at $1_{G}$ is usually called a \emph{state} of $G$.
-We are thus looking for the $K$-bi-invariant (and smooth, if need be,) states of $G$.
+The invariant (smooth) Gaussian fields on $X$ thus correspond bijectively, at least if one identifies any two fields that share the invariant probability distributions, to the $H$-bi-invariant (and smooth) states of $G$.